Ipstenu/ui-labs/readme.txt

 <strong>Colour-Coded Post Statuses</strong>

-Ever had a page full of posts which were a mix of drafts, stickied posts, pending posts, and private posts?
+Ever had a page full of posts which were a mix of drafts, sticky posts, pending posts, and private posts?
 When you have a lot of different post statuses, it's hard to differentiate them all.
 Experiment #1 applies colour-coding to post statuses to make different types of posts easy to pick out with just a glance.

+<strong>Warn if Plugins Are Old</strong>

+If a plugin hasn't been updated in more than 2 years, you'll see an alert on the plugin list page.

-<strong>Toolbar Padding</strong>
+<strong>More Toolbar Padding</strong>

-Bringing a little more padding to the WP Toolbar, as well as a more 3.2- type footer.
+Bringing a little more padding to the WP Toolbar, as well as a more 3.2-type footer.
 It also adds a little padding to the main content area to make everything feel a little more spacious.

-<strong>Server Identification</strong>
+<strong>Bigger Dashboard Fonts</strong>

+Small fonts hurt.
+This will bump the default font sizes for those of us who need larger fonts.

+<strong>Identify This Server</strong>

 <em>This is a developer feature.</em>

 Sometimes, when developing sites locally, deploying them to a staging server, then deploying to a live server - it can become confusing as to which WordPress admin panel you're logged into.
 This can have disastrous consequences if you suddenly start deleting stuff on the live server cause you thought the current tab was the staging server.
 This allows you to enable colour coding for your different servers so that it's always obvious which one you're using right now.

-<strong>Larger WP-Admin Fonts</strong>

-Small fonts hurt.
-This will bump the default font sizes for those of us who need larger fonts.

-<strong>Old Plugin Warnings</strong>

-If a plugin hasn't been updated in more than 2 years, you'll see an alert on the plugin list page.

 == Installation ==